Wenlan111/aluminum-cluster-on-anvil/README.md

 # aluminum-cluster-on-anvil
 To run this python file, you need to follow the steps:

-1. make sure your anvil has the n2v environment
+make sure your anvil has the n2v environment using: conda env list

-2. modify the name of the environment in your job.sh script
+modify the name of the environment in your job.sh script

-3. run sbatch job.sh
+run sbatch job.sh

-4. when the job is running, you can use squeue -u <yourusername> to check the progress of the job
+when the job is running, you can use squeue -u to check the progress of the job

-5. use less <filename> to check the output file
+use less to check the output file modify the language